ringcentral/ringcentral-faq/docs/account.md

 ### Can I use my production credentials for sandbox or vice versa?

-Nope
+No, your production and sandbox accounts are different accounts and the credentials cannot be used interchangably.

-### Why can't my Canadian customers login my app?
+### Why can't my Canadian, Australian, European, or UK customers login my app?

-By default the app is only enabled for RingCentral US brand.
-Please send a request to enable RingCentral Canada for your app to devsupport@ringcentral.com
+By default the app is only enabled for RingCentral US brand or region.
+To request RingCentral enable your app for other regions, please send a request to devsupport@ringcentral.com

 ### What is an extension number and what is an extension ID?
 (What are the differences between extension number and extension ID?)